codygima/ARL_Project/README.md

 # ARL_Project

-This repository contains multiple projects centered around my learning of Front-End Development Frameworks at ARL, specifically React frameworks (for the majority of my projects).
+This repository goes over the projects that I have worked on during the ARL Internship.
+My projects are mainly centered around my learning of Front-End Development Frameworks at ARL, specifically React frameworks (for most of my projects).
+In this repository, I have included links to my other repositories where you can look at my projects individually.

 ## Apples-Bananas